 - 2 Large Spring Onions (finely sliced)

-- Grate the courgette into a mixing and toss with the salt.
-Allow the courgette to sit for 5 minutes before squeeze the excess moisture out by hand.
-Return the courgette back to the bowl.
+- Roughly grate the 2 courgettes into a large mixing bowl and toss with the 1 teaspoon of sea salt.
+Allow the courgette to sit for 5 minutes before squeezing out all of the excess moisture.
+Return the squeezed courgette back to the mixing bowl.

-- Divide the mixture into 4 – 6 portions depending on how large or small you want your fritters to be.
-Take each potion and work in the palm of your hands into a flat patty – around 1/2 inch thick.
+- Divide the dough mixture into 4 – 6 portions depending on how large or small you want your fritters to be.
+Take each portion and work in the palm of your hands into a flat patty – around 1/2 inch thick.
 Place onto a lightly floured surface.

-- Heat the oil in a frying pan over a medium to high heat.
-Place a few fritters into the pan and cook each side for around 2 minutes or until it begins to take a little colour.
-Whilst the fritters are cooking, squeeze them down a little in the pan with the back of a spatula to ensure they are nice and flat.
+- Heat the 3 tablespoons of olive oil in a large frying pan over a medium to high heat.
+Place a few fritters into the pan and fry for 2-3 minutes.
+Then flip the fritters and gently press with a spatula to ensure they are nice and flat.
+Fry for a further 2-3 minutes or until the fritters begin to take a little colour.

-- Once all of your fritters are cooked serve immediately.
-You can eat this fritters in wraps, buns, with rice, noodles, basically anything.
+- Repeat this process until all your fritters are cooked.
+You may need to top up the olive oil in between batched.
+For best results serve the fritters immediately.
+They work well in wraps, buns, with rice, noodles, basically anything.
 Go wild!